 1- Dry steam plants:

-In dry plants; the geothermal fluid passes through a heat exchanger where it’s transferred to another fluid circulating in a closed system and vaporized to steam used to drive the turbine; after that, it’s condensed again to liquid to re_begain the cycle.
+In dry plants; the geothermal fluid passes through a heat exchanger where it’s transferred to another fluid circulating in a closed system.

 2- Flash cycle steam plants: